lupyuen/lupyuen.github.io/src/plic3.md

     Which will [__Complete the Interrupt__](https://lupyuen.github.io/articles/plic2#complete-the-interrupt).

-1. Useful But Non-Essential: [__Interrupt Pending__](https://lupyuen.github.io/articles/plic2#pending-interrupts) Register says which Interrupts are awaiting Claiming and Completion.
+1. Useful And Non-Essential: [__Interrupt Pending__](https://lupyuen.github.io/articles/plic2#pending-interrupts) Register says which Interrupts are awaiting Claiming and Completion.

     (We'll use it for troubleshooting)